-There are a number of treatments available that can offer some relief from the pain caused by trigeminal neuralgia.
+A number of treatments can offer some relief from the pain caused by trigeminal neuralgia.

 Identifying triggers and avoiding them can also help.

-The painful attacks associated with trigeminal neuralgia can sometimes be triggered or made worse by a number of different things.
-Therefore, in addition to your medical treatment, it may help to try to avoid these triggers, if possible.
+The painful attacks of trigeminal neuralgia can sometimes be initiated or made worse by certain triggers, so it may help to avoid these triggers if possible.

-Hot, spicy or cold food or drink may also trigger your pain, so avoiding these can help.
+Avoid hot, spicy or cold food or drink if these seem to trigger your pain.
 Using a straw to drink warm or cold drinks may also help prevent the liquid coming into contact with the painful areas of your mouth.
-It is important to eat nourishing meals, however, so if you are having difficulty chewing, consider eating mushy foods or liquidising your meals.

 Certain foods seem to trigger attacks in some people, so you may want to consider avoiding things such as caffeine, citrus fruits and bananas.

-As normal painkillers such as paracetamol are not effective in treating trigeminal neuralgia, you will normally be prescribed an alternative medication, such as an anticonvulsant medication (usually used to treat epilepsy) to help control your pain.
+As normal painkillers like paracetamol aren't effective in treating trigeminal neuralgia, you'll normally be prescribed an alternative medication, such as an anticonvulsant – usually used to treat epilepsy – to help control your pain.

 Initially, your GP will probably prescribe a type of anticonvulsant called carbamazepine, although a number of alternatives are available if this is ineffective or unsuitable.

-The anticonvulsant carbamazepine is currently the only medication licensed for the treatment of trigeminal neuralgia in the UK.
+The anticonvulsant carbamazepine is currently the only medication licensed to treat trigeminal neuralgia in the UK.
 It can be very effective initially, but may become less effective over time.

-You will usually need to take this medicine at a low dose once or twice a day, with the dose slowly increasing up to four times a day until it provides satisfactory pain relief.
+You'll usually need to take carbamazepine at a low dose once or twice a day, with the dose being gradually increased and taken up to four times a day until it provides satisfactory pain relief.